The designers Eva Marguerre and Marcel Besau

 Your design options for a presentation with matting

 Present your photographs in the classically elegant combination of exquisite matting and a custom-made frame made of wood.
 Choose between photo prints or fine art prints, a variety of glass options, and configure the color and width of the matting according to your preferences.
 Your image will be enclosed in a 0.8 inch wide frame (Hamburg profile) with a matte painted surface.
 The striking colors of the Design Edition subtly enhance the effect of the matting.

 Photo print or fine art print

-Hamburg frame profile 20 mm, matte painted surface
+Hamburg frame profile 0.8 inch, matte painted surface